PintaProject/user-guide/docs/move.md

     &nbsp;

-3. Left Click the mouse and hold the button and drag the selected image portion from its original location (example position **A**) to a new location (example position **B**).
-Once the pixels have been moved an area of transparency (dnoted by the grey and white checkerboard pattern) will be left in place of the moved pixels.
+3. Left click and and drag the selected image portion from its original location (example position **A**) to a new location (example position **B**).
+Once the pixels have been moved an area of transparency (denoted by the grey and white checkerboard pattern) will be left in place of the moved pixels.
 Refer to the example below.

     ![Move selected image](img/movepixelsa.png)